dokato/bci-challange/README.md

 # bci-challange

-## Reading data
+## Data structure

-In order to load the data such as `sketch.m` script does it, you need to have the following file structure:
+You need to have the following file structure:

 ```
-sketch.R
 utils/
    split_test_by_target.m
    ...